I-Mihara/Demux.jl/README.md

 [![Build Status](https://github.com/I-Mihara/Demux.jl/actions/workflows/CI.yml/badge.svg?branch=main)](https://github.com/I-Mihara/Demux.jl/actions/workflows/CI.yml?query=branch%3Amain)

 ## Overview
 Demux.jl is a Julia package designed for demultiplexing reads based on barcodes.
-Given a set of sequencing reads in FASTQ format and a reference barcode in TSV format, each read is assigned to a FASTQ file corresponding to its barcode.
+Given a set of sequencing reads in FASTQ format and a reference barcode in CSV or TSV format, each read is assigned to a FASTQ file corresponding to its barcode.
 This barcode assignment process is designed to be robust to barcode mutations and allows you to adjust the permitted level of mutation through parameters.

 ### Package features
 * Fast and accurate semi-global alignment